cliosight/Docs/README.md

 ![workflow](https://miro.medium.com/v2/resize:fit:720/format:webp/1*KZRn3jpn3tsc-dcTQ3FeHA.png)

 ## JSON body of a Form <a name="form"></a>
 A form can be created and shared independently or used within another application or web page.
 It can have sub-forms.
 It supports all basic input elements of a conventional HTML5 form.
-This eliminates the need for a database when hosted using cloud serverless infrastructure like Google App Engine, Azure App Service, or AWS Amplify.
+This eliminates the need for a database when hosted within an app with serverless infrastructure like Google App Engine, Azure App Service, or AWS Amplify.

 With the pre and post-HTML JSON tags, a form can function like a web page except for the limitation that it can have only one submit button.
 With a dashboard widget which is similar to a UI container, any number of forms and reports can be grouped together.
 This is explained in the coming sections.